 Accessibility can be a bit of a challenge if you’re not planning ahead.
 The Observatory sits atop a rather steep hill, and there is no disabled access to the Grade I listed buildings.
 The Planetarium is accessible through a lift, but old and narrow corridors of the other buildings makes access with wheelchairs and scooters impossible.
 The café and gift shop, however, is fully accessible.

-If you’d like to discover how SuperCarers can help you to find a trusted home carer in your area, don’t hesitate to get in touch 020 3918 9713.
+If you’d like to discover how SuperCarers can help you arrange home care by finding a trusted home carer in your area, don’t hesitate to get in touch 020 8629 1030.
 You can also find out more about home care options in London and live-in care in London with SuperCarers.